 4. Rashômon (1950)

+Check out another best Japanese movie on this list.
 Another directorial work from Akira Kurosawa, Rashômon is a mindfuck drama that is widely considered as the introduction of Japanese cinema to the international platform as one of the greatest movies of all time.
 The plot revolves around the rape and murder of a woman, and the mutually unaligned retelling of the event by the various witnesses.
 This one’s a classic.

 5. Battle Royale/Batoru Rowaiaru (2000)